yidang5/yidang5-hugo/content/posts/my-first-post.md

 ---
 title: Test markdown
-subtitle: Each post also has a subtitle
+subtitle: title 1
 date: 2015-02-20
 tags: ["example", "markdown"]
 ---

 You can write regular [markdown](http://markdowntutorial.com/) here and [Hugo](https://gohugo.io) will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**